-What I’m interested about is the 12 months of free services, containing among other things, a free Linux virtual machine (with 1.75 GB RAM, 1 core processor and 10 GB storage).
+What I’m interested in is the 12 months of free services, containing among other things, a free Linux virtual machine (with 1.75 GB RAM, 1 core processor, and 10 GB storage).

 So, I’ve set up WordPress following this tutorial.
 Then I changed my domain settings to point to my Linux IP address.
 I needed to run my website on HTTPS, so I created a certificate with Let’s encrypt.
 Again, I used a tutorial on the web.